The Ultimate Guide to AWS re:Invent 2022

-In-person attendees will want to take advantage of the reserved seating system in place for this year’s event.
-It opens “sometime in October” and will allow you to lock-in a seat in your preferred sessions…assuming you can get a spot.
+In-person attendees will want to take advantage of the reserved seating system in place for this years event.
+It opened Tuesday, 11-Oct-2022 and allows you to lock-in a seat in your preferred sessions…assuming you can get a spot.

 Fingers crossed 🤞 that the reservation system works well this year.
 It’s always been a pain to deal with.
 You might not think it’s an issue but the most popular sessions can fill up very quickly when reserved seating opens up and any issues with the system can reduce your overall experience.

 Also, all breakout sessions (not chalk talks, workshops, or other session types) are recorded and posted to YouTube shortly after re:Invent.